The problem

 Each element contains the line number where the symbol was found,

-together with the classification — literal, token, or $error
+together with the classification — literal, token, or $error — and the string representing the symbol.

 The implementation